Estimated Awards and FAFSA Corrections

 Option 1 — IRS Data Retrieval Tool

-Students and parents are encouraged to use the IRS Data Retrieval Tool (DRT) to import data from their tax return and not change it.
+Students and parents are encouraged to use the IRS Data Retrieval Tool (DRT) to import data from their tax return directly onto their FAFSA.
 It is the fastest, easiest, and most secure method of meeting verification requirements.
-Students and parents do this either when initially filling out the FAFSA on the Web (FOTW) application or later as a correction.
-For the retrieved data to be acceptable documentation of tax data, it is necessary that neither students nor parents change the data after it is transferred from the IRS—if the data is changed after importation the student will need to provide other documentation.
+Students and parents do this either when initially filling out the FAFSA on the Web or later as a correction.

 The IRS Data Retrieval Tool is not available to students and parents if any of these conditions apply.